-Conversely, clean garments can represent our righteous acts, salvation, wedding garments, or even the priesthood.
-(We will look at some examples in a later post.)
+Conversely, clean garments can represent one’s righteous acts, salvation, wedding garment, or even the priesthood.
 Thus, we can figuratively “wear” anything from shame to salvation.
 This is a common biblical metaphor.
-But it is also an English metaphor.
-Not long ago, I heard the old Don Henley song “Dirty Laundry”.
-And it got me thinking about the sad state of social media, the news, and the like.
+But, it is also an English metaphor.
+Not long ago, I heard the old Don Henley song “Dirty Laundry.”
+It got me thinking about the sad state of social media, the news, and the like.
 People LOVE to put other people’s dirty laundry on display for the whole world to see.
 But even worse, those that claim to be followers of the Messiah are often the worst perpetrators.

 After meditating on this, I printed out the lyrics to “Dirty Laundry”.
 You can see the full list here, but here is a sample:

 Dirty little lies